-Check-in: Thursday, July 8, between 4:00-8:00pm (see your clubs check in time pg.
-4) County may submit One entry from 50197; and One entry from 50199.
+County may submit One entry from 50197; and One entry from 50199.

-- 50197 FAMILY HERITAGE Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
+50197 FAMILY HERITAGE - Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
 Please note: Exhibits are entered at 4-H'ers own risk.
 4-H is not responsible for loss or damage to family heirloom items or any items in this division.
 Displays should not be larger than 22" x 28" wide.
-If the size needs to be a different size because the historical item is larger than 22'x28" please contact the superintendents for approval. - 50199 FAMILY HERITAGE READY4LIFE CHALLENGE .Open to 11- to 18-year-olds enrolled in any Family Heritage project.
+If the size needs to be a different size because the historical item is larger than 22'x28" please contact the superintendents for approval.

+50199 FAMILY HERITAGE READY4LIFE CHALLENGE -Open to 11- to 18-year-olds enrolled in any

+Family Heritage project.
 Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
 The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.

-FOOD AND NUTRITION Judged: Friday, July 9 at 9:00am Check-in: Friday, July 9 at 8:45am
+FOOD AND NUTRITION

+Judged: Friday at 9:30am Check-in: Friday at 9:15am

-County may submit Seven Entries total from any of these food classes: 50200, 50201, 50202, 50203, 50204,50206 50208, 50211; and one entry from 50210.
+County may submit Seven Entries total from any of these food classes: 50200 A-C, 50201 A-C, 50202 A-E, 50203 A-D, 50204, 50206, 50208 A-F, 50211; and 1 entry from 50210.

-50200 4-H COOKING 101 - Using the recipes included in the project manual, prepare an exhibit of 3 cereal marshmallow bars; OR 1/4 of 8" square or round coffeecake; OR 3 cookies.
+50200 (A-C) 4-H COOKING 101 - Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
 No icing should be on any products.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Bars, coffeecake, or cookies should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete the What's on Your Plate?
 Activity on pages 10-11 in the 4-H Cooking 101 project manual.
 Bring a document with printed pictures of your 3 or more plates and the answers to questions 1-7 to remain on display with your project.
 The words on the plates must be legible and clearly visible in the picture.
 Pictures, graphics or photos are acceptable.